msaunby/windows11-wsl2-docker-etc/README.md

 # windows11-wsl2-docker-etc
 Hints and tips for working with WSL2 etc

 I'm a longtime UNIX/BSD/Linux/Ubuntu user, but like a lot of folks I use a Windows laptop for work, or sometimes a Mac.
-The current incarnation of WSL2, especially as it now include X-Windows is pretty good for folks like me who know the usual Unix tools, but haven't got useful skills with Powershell, Registry, and other Windows voodoo.
+The current incarnation of WSL2, especially as it now include X-Windows, is pretty good for folks like me who know the usual Unix tools, but haven't got useful skills with Powershell, Registry, and other Windows voodoo.

 ## WSL2
 Network access from wsl, particularly mDNS, didn't work well for me with the defaults.
-Here's what I have in my C:\Users\mike\.wslconfig
+Here's what I have in my C:\Users\mike\\.wslconfig

 ```
 [wsl2]